-As well as climate change, reducing levels of car use also connects to a number of other key policy challenges.
+As well as climate change, managing car use and reducing levels of car dependency are also important in supporting the other strategic ambitions within our STP around reducing transport related social exclusion in the North and driving economic productivity.use also connects to a number of other key policy challenges.
 Under a vehicle-led approach to decarbonisation scenario, time lost to traffic congestion across England is forecast to increase by 32% by 2050.
 As well as causing significant economic damage, this will have adverse impacts on health, wellbeing, and social inequality.

 However, these significant increases in levels of car use are not inevitable, and the decarbonisation of the transport system offers significant opportunity for change.
 This tool provides decision-makers with evidence-based policies for reducing carbon emissions, reducing congestion, supporting local economies, and improving health and social outcomes.